Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-08-Configure-DLP-Alerts.md

 # Lab 08 - Configure Data Loss Prevention Alerts

+## Lab Overview
+Data Loss Prevention (DLP) policies in Microsoft Purview and explore the settings related to DLP alerts.
+By creating DLP policies and adjusting alert configurations, users will gain practical experience in securing sensitive information and responding to potential policy violations.

 ## Lab scenario

 DLP triggers an alert if a user takes an action that aligns with a DLP policy, and you have configured Incident reports to generate alerts.
 The alert is then posted in the DLP Alerts dashboard for further investigation.